-A 2011 poll conducted by Reuters revealed that Betty White was the most popular and most trusted celebrity among Americans, beating the likes of Denzel Washington, Sandra Bullock, and Tom Hanks (News Of The World).
+A 2011 poll conducted by Reuters revealed that Betty White was the most popular and most trusted celebrity among Americans, beating the likes of Denzel Washington, Sandra Bullock (The Lost City), and Tom Hanks (News Of The World).

 While much of the documentary is about Betty's career, we do find out about her early life growing up in California.
 The star talks lovingly about her parents and their passion for wildlife and nature.
 Betty is a supporter of many animal charities, and she credits this passion as the driving force behind her incredible work rate – she is 98 and still working regularly.